 (Pocket-lint) - Apple tends to release one major software update a year for iPhone, iPad and Watch, with smaller updates pushed throughout the year.

 The next big update for Apple Watch is watchOS 8.
-Here are all the features Apple announced are coming to the Apple Watch with watchOS 8, coupled with what other features we'd still like to see and what the rumours have said at the bottom.
+Here are all the features coming to the Apple Watch with watchOS 8.

 watchOS 8 release date